cj-mills/christianjmills/posts/tensorflow-js-unity-tutorial/part-1/index.md

 ## Summary

-This post covered finetuning an image classifier using the fastai library and exporting it to TensorFlow.js web format.
-Part 2 covers implementing a [jslib plugin](https://docs.unity3d.com/Manual/webgl-interactingwithbrowserscripting.html) in a Unity project to perform inference with the trained model.
+In this post, we finetuned an image classifier from the timm library using fastai and exported it to TensorFlow.js.
+We started by installing and importing the necessary dependencies, then selected a model to use and downloaded a dataset to train it.
+After inspecting the dataset, we defined data loaders to use for training.
+Finally, we finetuned and exported the model.
+We also demonstrated how to clean the dataset to improve training.
+With this completed, we are ready to move on to Part 2 of this tutorial series, where we will create a TensorFlow.js plugin for the Unity game engine.